I'm a member

 Another procedure, referred to as percutaneous intradiscal radiofrequency thermocoagulation (PIRFT), uses direct application of radiofrequency energy.
 With PIRFT, the radiofrequency probe is placed into the center of the disc and the device is activated for only 90 seconds at a temperature of 70 degrees centigrade.
 The procedure is not designed to coagulate, burn, or ablate tissue.
 The Radionics RF Disc Catheter System has been specifically designed for this purpose.

-Note: This policy specifically addresses the IDET™ procedure.
-This policy does not address DISC nucleoplasty™, a technique based on a device offered by ArthroCare.
-A bipolar radiofrequency device is used to provide Coblation®, which is designed to provide tissue removal with minimal thermal damage to collateral tissue.
+Note: This policy does not address DISC nucleoplasty™, a technique based on a device offered by ArthroCare (Austin, TX).
+With the ArthroCare system, a bipolar radiofrequency device is used to provide lower energy treatment (Coblation®) to the intervertebral disc, which is designed to provide tissue removal with minimal thermal damage to collateral tissue.
 DISC nucleoplasty is closer in concept to a laser discectomy, in that tissue is removed or ablated in an effort to provide decompression of a bulging disc.
-DISC nucleoplasty is considered in the Decompression of Intervertebral Discs Using Laser (Laser Discectomy) or Radiofrequency Energy (DISC Nucleoplasty™) policy.
+DISC nucleoplasty and laser discectomy are considered separately in the Decompression of Intervertebral Discs Using Laser (Laser Discectomy) or Radiofrequency Energy (DISC Nucleoplasty™) policy.

 POLICYPercutaneous annuloplasty (e.g., intradiscal electrothermal annuloplasty, percutaneous intradiscal radiofrequency thermocoagulation, or intradiscal biacuplasty) for the treatment of chronic discogenic back pain is considered investigational.